fatizch/tryton/modules/contract_insurance_invoice/doc/en/features.rst

 - **Exhaustion of overpayment by invoicing:** A batch is available to allow the exhaustion of overpayment for a contract by lettering with invoices generated in the future.

+- **Invoice Set Number Batch:** A separate batch is available to set invoice numbers using database features and respecting sequence settings.
+This drastically improves batch speed.